 - Advocacy: Building a loyal base of fans and customers that endorse your business and spread positive word of mouth about your brand.

-How does your digital marketing map across these stages of the buying cycle?
+How do your digital marketing efforts map across these stages of the buying cycle?
 Is there anything you would change to better communicate with your prospects at every stage?

 2. Benchmark your digital marketing strategy against competitors

 To have a strong digital marketing strategy, it’s quite important to know where your competitors and your industry stand in terms of their digital marketing strategy and acquisition capabilities.
 How much your competitors spend to acquire new customers or sell to consumers who could potentially be going your way instead, is a valuable piece of information.
 If your competitors’ acquisition capability and strategy are effective enough that it attracts customers at lower cost (CPA), then they are better positioned to scale and probably have a stronger financial position than you which can impact growth and sustainability down the road.